adrianstrozzi/09TecGoodReadmeGenerator/README.md

 ![mainpage](./images/readme.png)

-First download this app as a **Zip file** extract it and open it in VS Code or you preferred code editor.
+First download this app as a `Zip file` extract it and open it in VS Code or you preferred code editor.

-Go to the root folder and **install Inquirer** with npm install:
+Go to the root folder and `Inquirer` with npm install:

 ![mainpage](./images/npminstall.png)

-Go to the root folder and use **node index.js** to initialize the questions:
+Go to the root folder and use `node index.js` to initialize the questions:

 ![mainpage](./images/node.png)

-Inquirer will start a couple of **questions**, just write your answer and hit Enter when finished:
+Inquirer will start a couple of `questions`, just write your answer and hit Enter when finished:

 ![mainpage](./images/question.png)

-Once you answer a couple of questions you will get a **confirmation**:
+Once you answer a couple of questions you will get a `confirmation`:

 ![mainpage](./images/confirmation.png)

-Your new **README file** will be generated at the readme folder:
+Your new `README file` will be generated at the readme folder:

 ![mainpage](./images/readmefolder.png)